 Never heat acrylic sheet in a kitchen oven.
 Acrylic sheets produce highly flammable fumes when decomposed overheating.
 These gases are potentially explosive if allowed to collect in an unventilated area.

 Most kitchen ovens do not have accurate temperature control.
 Temperatures can be off as much as 75°F (42°C), possibly allowing the acrylic to overheat.

 And because air is not forcibly circulated in a standard kitchen oven, the fumes will accumulate.
 When they come into contact with the heat source, there will likely be an explosion.
 Repeat: DO NOT heat acrylic in a kitchen oven.

 Forming with a strip heater

 Forming jigs and clamps should be used for best results.
 They can be made of wood and used over and over.
-Make preformed jigs for certain angles, or even special shapes for individual projects.
+Make preformed jigs for certain angles or even special shapes for individual projects.
 Variable angle jigs can be made with two pieces of wood hinged together and help at the desired angle with a variable brace, as shown.
-Felt, flannel, or flocked rubber should be used to line any surface that may come into contact with the heated acrylic.
+Felt, flannel, or flocked rubber should line any surface that may come into contact with the heated acrylic.
 Wear heavy cotton gloves when handling heated acrylic sheet.
-They’ll protect your hands as well as the sheet.
+They'll protect your hands as well as the sheet.

 Title: Forming Cast & Extruded Acrylic Sheet